-This is the concluding part of this series of articles.
-The previous four may be found at these links:
+This is the fourth in this series of articles.
+The other four may be found at these links:

 1 – The challenges facing American readers